spruceid/spruceid.dev/docs/didkit/ffis.md

 ## Flutter

 [Flutter plugin][packages-plugins] for the DIDKit library.
 Includes Dart bindings, and functionality for Android and iOS (WIP).

+Flutter Doctor and CLI tools are also required.

 ## Usage